winsw/winsw/doc/YamlConfigFile.md

 ## Environment variable expansion

 Configuration YAML files can include environment variable expansions of the form `%Name%`.
 Such occurrences, if found, will be automatically replaced by the actual values of the variables.
-If an undefined environment variable is referenced, no substitution occurs.

-Also, the service wrapper sets the environment variable `BASE` by itself, which points to a directory that contains the renamed *WinSW.exe*.
-This is useful to refer to other files in the same directory.
-Since this is an environment variable by itself, this value can be also accessed from the child process launched from the service wrapper.
+[Read more. . . ](xmlConfigFile.md#environment-variable-expansion)

 ## Configuration entries

 ### id

 Specifies the ID that Windows uses internally to identify the service.
 This has to be unique among all the services installed in a system, and it should consist entirely out of alpha-numeric characters.

 ### name